DXHeroes/knowledge-base-content/practices/continuous_delivery.md

 slug: continuous-delivery
 stages:
 - development
-short_description: Practicing Continuous Delivery means that you are ready to release product changes any time you want.
+short_description: Practicing Continuous Delivery means that you adopt practices to be ready to release product changes any time you want.
 Your product is always ready to deploy to production.
 tags:
 - continuous delivery
 - continuous integration